 - Access the Governor's Coronavirus Task Force page here: https://covid19.mt.gov

 The TRS Mission

-Our mission is to promote long-term financial security for our members while maintaining the stability of the fund.
+Our mission is to promote long-term financial security for our members while proactively maintaining the stability of the system.

 The most common sources of income for retirees in the U.S. are Social Security and personal savings (including investments).
 TRS members have the added security of a defined benefit pension plan in which the monthly benefit amount is based on both their years of service and their average final compensation.
 Defined benefits are guaranteed for the member's lifetime.